Summer Swimming: Outdoor Pools and Water Parks in Seattle, Tacoma and Beyond

 Wild Waves Theme & Water Park, Federal Way

-Water temp: Varies among the different attractions.
+Water temp: Varies among the different attractions

-Reservations: Buy tickets online, in advance, for a bit of saving though you can also buy tickets at the gate.
+Reservations: Buy tickets online, in advance, for a bit of saving (though you can also buy tickets at the gate).

 Slidewaters, Lake Chelan

 Open: Open now through Sept.
-4, 2023
+2, 2024

 Water temp: 70–80 degrees, depending on the pool

 Overview: If you’re headed to the Lake Chelan area for a summer getaway, don’t miss this fun, family-sized water park that takes advantage of the natural topography for its slides (it’s built on the side of a hill).
-Rides and attractions range from the Bug-a-boo slide and Aqua Zoo for toddlers to intermediate slides and the lazy river ride for older kids to the Thunder Rapids and enclosed pitch black slide for the ultimate thrill-seekers.
+Rides and attractions range from the Bug-A-Boo slide and Aqua Zoo for toddlers to intermediate slides and the lazy river ride for older kids to the Thunder Rapids and enclosed pitch black slide for the ultimate thrill-seekers.
 There’s even a 60-person hot tub.
-For tots: There is a zero-depth wading and Aqua Zoo activity pool by the Lazy River.
+For tots: There is a zero-depth wading area and Aqua Zoo activity pool by the Lazy River.

 Tips: Tuesdays tend to be a little slower than the rest of the week, and the best times to come are late June or the last week of August.
 Note: Any goggles or sunglasses must have a strap to be worn on slides.